Robert Staughton Lynd: Second Middletown study

 On February 24, 1938, a delegation from the Consumers National Federation submitted to President Roosevelt a four-point program seeking establishment of a Central Consumers' Agency in the federal government.

 Front row (L-R): Felice Louria and Helen Hall.

 Back row: Robert S. Lynd, B.F.
 McLaurin, and Michael Quill.

 Lynd returned to Muncie, Indiana, during the summer of 1935 to make additional observations of the city and to update earlier research.
-After returning to New York, Robert and Helen Lynd coauthored Middletown in Transition (1937).
+After returning to New York, Robert and Helen Lynd co-authored Middletown in Transition (1937).
 The sequel to their earlier work was more theoretical and not as popular among readers as Middletown.
 The sequel concluded that the community's values and attitudes had not changed much since their earlier research.
 The tone of the second book was also more critical than the first.
 Although the Lynds considered a third volume on Middletown, their plans were never realized.

 After the publication of two books on the Middletown studies, Lynd resumed his academic career as a social scientist and professor at Columbia University.
 He also resumed writing, which included Knowledge for What?
 The Place of Social Science in American Culture (1939).

 In addition to teaching at the university, Lynd served on U.S. government committees and advisory boards, including President Herbert Hoover's Research Committee on Social Trends and President Franklin D. Roosevelt's Consumers' Advisory Board of the National Recovery Administration.
 Lynd became a member of the advisory board's executive committee in 1935.
 He was also a member of a number of scientific societies in the field of sociological anthropology and economics, such as the AAAS, the American Social Society, American Statistics Society, and American Economics Association.

-Potential Communist affiliations
+Suspected Communist affiliations

 During the McCarthy era of the late 1940s and early 1950s, Robert and Helen Lynd were the subjects of U.S. government investigations for alleged involvement in the Communist party.
-Several individuals who were interviewed in 1942 in connection with Robert Lynd's initial case believed that his political views were "extremely liberal," but they did not believe that he was a party member.
+Several individuals who were interviewed in 1942 in connection with Robert Lynd's initial case believed that his political views were "extremely liberal," but they did not believe that he was a party member; others identified him as a fellow traveler belonging to a number of Communist front organizations, or as being under the direction of the Communist Party USA.
+No firm conclusion is stated in the FBI file on Lynd, which is viewable online.

+Bela Gold, Lynd's chief assistant in the second Middletown study, was also suspected of Communist affiliations.